mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Deeper elements

-If you attempt to style the Slider, you will likely need to affect some of the Slider's child elements, for example the thumb.
+If you attempt to style the Slider, for example, you'll likely want to customize its child elements.

 The following examples override the slider's `thumb` style and adds custom styles for the active pseudo state.